canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 ```

 ----------------------
-#### SD-Core User Plane
+## SD-Core User Plane

 All commands in this section are run on the SD-Core User Plane Kubernetes cluster host.

-Install Microk8s, configure Metallb to expose 1 IP address for the UPF, and add the Multus plugin:
+Install MicroK8s, configure MetalLB to expose 1 IP address for the UPF, and add the Multus plugin:

 ```bash
 sudo snap install microk8s --channel=1.27-strict/stable